Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Scrollbars & tooltips dark theme/Readme.md

 <p>The tilde character (~) refers to the current user's Home folder, so ~/Library is the /Macintosh HD/Users/(username)/Library folder.
 For OS X 10.7 Lion and above, the ~/Library folder is hidden by default.</p>

-<p>You can make them visible by typing the following in a terminal window.</p>
+<p>You can make them visible by hitting the following key combination inside Finder:</p>
-<pre>defaults write com.apple.finder AppleShowAllFiles TRUE
-killall Finder</pre>
+<pre>CMD + SHIFT + .</pre>
 <p>This will also cause any file icons to take on a hazy, 50% alpha look.
-To restore the old settings (hide the files and make the icons look normal) issue the same commands again, but enter FALSE instead of TRUE.<p>
+To restore the old settings (hide the files and make the icons look normal) hit the same combination again.<p>